Gystre/unknown-poker/README.md

 Poker odds calculator with support for unknown cards.
 Uses a modified monte carlo simulation from omni calculator (https://www.omnicalculator.com/other/poker-odds) and poker-solver (https://github.com/goldfire/pokersolver/).
 Not the fastest thing in the world but it gets the job done.

-If you liked this package please considering giving the respository a star on github (https://github.com/Gystre/unknown-poker).
+If you liked this package please consider giving the respository a star on github (https://github.com/Gystre/unknown-poker).
 It gives me a lot of motivation to keep updating this project :)

 ## Usage